JasperHof/JasperHof.github.io/pages/download.md

 ```

 Next, it is possible to run `ldak5.2.linux` to see a list of options.
 In case you do not yet have permission to run the file, then first run `chmod a+x ldak5.2.linux`.

+**Please note** that it might be helpful to also sign up on the [LDAK mailing list](https://dougspeed.com/downloads).
+This mailing list will only be used to inform users of important updates, or upcoming workshops.

 ## Support